PojavLauncherTeam/pojavlauncherteam.github.io/APPSTORE.md

 Additionally, $99 per year is required for pushing updates.

-**If PojavLauncher is ever pushed to the App Store, you will know.**
+**If PojavLauncher is ever pushed to the App Store, you will know!**